alibowndyn/hohoemu/README.md

   * Visual indication of the current instructions to be executed
   * Display of CPU register values and the content of the stack after each instruction
   * Display of symbols by memory segments
+  * Basic debugging features which includes the ability to set breakpoints and continue exectuion until a breakpoint is hit

 # GUI Design